HEaslea/SDE_Notes/AWS Cloud/Amazon Elastic Block Store and Instance Stores.md

 ![[Pasted image 20250130150336.png]]
 ## Amazon DynamoDB
 Key value dbs.
-Deliver in single-digit ms performance at any scale - that is nuts (that is some hashing shit right there).
+Deliver in single-digit ms performance at any scale - that is nuts (that is some hashing right there).
 Serverless - no provisioning, patch or management on our end.
 No need to install, maintain and operate software.
 Auto-scaling - think about prime day - auto scaling